Homefront (2013 film): Production

 Sylvester Stallone wrote the script, which is based on the novel of the same name by Chuck Logan.
 The film was originally intended to have Stallone in the lead role Phil Broker, but Stallone stayed on as the producer and passed on the lead role to Jason Statham.
 Early in development, Stallone originally conceived the script as a sequel to the Rambo films until it was shelved for a decade.

 Reception

 Box office

 Homefront grossed $20.2 million in the United States and Canada and $31.5 million in other territories, for a worldwide total of $51.7 million, against a budget of $22 million.
-It opened at number 5 at the US box office in its first weekend, and spent its first three weekends in the top 10 at the US box office.
+It opened at number five at the US box office in its first weekend and spent its first three weekends in the top 10 at the US box office.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 40 out of 100, based on 35 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Scott Foundas of Variety notes the reliable presence of Statham, but blames director Gary Fleder for "making an incoherent jumble of most of the action scenes".
 He calls Kate Bosworth's performance the film's "greatest surprise", and James Franco's performance as its "biggest disappointment".
 Foundas calls the film "surprisingly joyless" and "less than the sum of its parts."